turinglabsorg/uniswap-boilerplate/README.md

-yarn task deploy hardhat // To deploy the contracts yarn task wrap hardhat // To wrap ETH to WETH yarn task buy hardhat // To buy USDC and DAI yarn task buy hardhat // To buy USDC and DAI yarn task deposits hardhat // To check deposits
+yarn task deploy hardhat // To deploy the contracts yarn task wrap hardhat // To wrap ETH to WETH yarn task buy hardhat // To buy USDC and DAI yarn task mint hardhat // To mint a new position yarn task deposits hardhat // To check deposits
 ```